Netflix vs Amazon Prime Video: Which is the Better Streaming Service?

 Netflix vs Amazon Prime Video: Content

 It’s all about the shows, and both Netflix and Amazon Prime Video have more than their fair share of aces up their sleeves.
-In Netflix’s corner is House of Cards, Narcos, Stranger Things, Orange is the New Black, The Crown, BoJack Horseman and Daredevil, to name just a few of its Netflix Originals.
+In Netflix’s corner is House of Cards, Narcos, Stranger Things, Orange Is the New Black, The Crown, BoJack Horseman, and Daredevil, to name just a few of its Netflix Originals.